jazy510/noncoding3torus/README.md

 ## DNA

-The information in [[DNA](https://en.wikipedia.org/wiki/DNA)] is composed of four base molecules, each represented here by a single letter: A, T, C, G.  These letters are called bases or base pairs.
+The information in [DNA](https://en.wikipedia.org/wiki/DNA) is composed of four base molecules, each represented here by a single letter: A, T, C, G.  These letters are called bases or base pairs.

-The [[human genome](https://en.wikipedia.org/wiki/Human_genome)] has approximately three billion of these base pairs.
+The [human genome](https://en.wikipedia.org/wiki/Human_genome) has approximately three billion of these base pairs.

 They are called base pairs because the letters are stored and copied in pairs; these pairs come attached to one another in long strands of DNA.

   'A' pairs with 'T', and 'C' pairs with 'G'.

-During [[DNA replication](https://en.wikipedia.org/wiki/DNA_replication)] the A's and T's are split apart and the C's and G's are split apart in long chains.
+During [DNA replication](https://en.wikipedia.org/wiki/DNA_replication) the A's and T's are split apart and the C's and G's are split apart in long chains.
 New A,T,C, and G bases are added to each pair of the chains to end up with two exact copies of the original DNA chain.

-Of the three billion bases in the human genome only about ONE PERCENT are used to code [[protiens](https://en.wikipedia.org/wiki/Protein)].
+Of the three billion bases in the human genome only about ONE PERCENT are used to code [protiens](https://en.wikipedia.org/wiki/Protein).
 Proteins are what make up the bulk of everything that makes you.
-Protiens are made during the process of [[DNA transcription](https://en.wikipedia.org/wiki/Transcription_(biology))]
+Protiens are made during the process of [DNA transcription](https://en.wikipedia.org/wiki/Transcription_(biology))

-The remaining 99 PERCENT of the three billion bases constitute something called [[non-coding DNA](https://en.wikipedia.org/wiki/Non-coding_DNA)], often refereed to as "Junk DNA".
+The remaining 99 PERCENT of the three billion bases constitute something called [non-coding DNA](https://en.wikipedia.org/wiki/Non-coding_DNA), often refereed to as "Junk DNA".

 "Junk DNA" has been found to be anything but junk.
-The non-coding sections of DNA have areas that regulate the [[expression](https://en.wikipedia.org/wiki/Gene_expression)] of proteins.
+The non-coding sections of DNA have areas that regulate the [expression](https://en.wikipedia.org/wiki/Gene_expression) of proteins.

 Still, roughly and conservatively, 80 PERCENT of the Human genome is found to have no function whatsoever.
 I has been assumed that the "Junk DNA" is residual from virus DNA, bacterial DNA, and mutations that have found there way into our genome via various means and propagated indefinitely.
 This means that about 2.4 Billion bases have no known function.

 ## DNA INFORMATION THEORY

-DNA can be viewed as a digital storage mechanism; and [[has been used as such](https://en.wikipedia.org/wiki/DNA_digital_data_storage)].
+DNA can be viewed as a digital storage mechanism; and [has been used as such](https://en.wikipedia.org/wiki/DNA_digital_data_storage).
 It is a like a Hard Drive that is stored in every one of your cells.

 Each of the base pairs can be viewed as digital information.
 A single base constitutes two-bits of information; two 1's or 0's.
 A system of numbering/digital assignment can then be applied to DNA.
 Since certain bases pair with other bases, it is best to assign to each a complimentary/inverted number to the opposite base pair.
 For this sake of this exercise the following mappings were applied: